-If you are having issues with chronic pain as a result of fibromyalgia, talk to your doctor or a medical cannabis specialist about whether cannabis might be the right medication to help with your pain.
+If you are having issues with chronic pain as a result of fibromyalgia, talk to your doctor or a medical cannabis clinic about whether cannabis might be the right medication to help with your pain.

 Can cannabis help with sleep deprivation in fibromyalgia?

 Sleep is one of the best ways to reduce many of the fibro symptoms however due to pain, patients often have trouble sleeping.

 There are two cannabis focussed medical studies that have been noteworthy in fibromyalgia symptom reduction thus allowing for better sleep.

 In 2011 a study on medical cannabis and fibromyalgia was published.
 Participants used cannabis for a range of symptoms and consumed their medication by smoking and/or eating it.
 The results found that 81% of patients reported strong relief from sleep disorders.

 A 2010 study from Canada which used a synthetic THC, showed that over short periods of time cannabis could improve sleep in fibromyalgia patients.
 In this study, no improvements on pain, mood or quality of life were observed.

 In a 2007 study on patients with chronic pain, researchers were able to show that a 1:1 ratio of CBD to THC medication gave 40-50% of subjects good or very good sleep quality.